EYES – Windows through which to see the world … both friend and foe alike.

-Now back to the main parable in this Pelican oil painting.
-Interestingly, as I was painting I asked this question;
+Back to the main parable in the painting, I asked this question;

 Why was the seagull frightened?

 1 – Was the pelican attacking the seagull for being in the pelican’s safe space?

-2 – Was the seagull frightened, unnecessarily, while the pelican washed its bill and pouch in the act of Pelican domestics.
+2 – Was the seagull frightened, (unnecessarily), while the pelican washed its bill and pouch, an act of Pelican domestics?

 3 – Was the Pelican masterly devouring unseen fish for dinner with no interest in the seagull?

 I will never know, but the truth is the seagull was frightened.
-Only one reason for the 3 thoughts was worth being afraid of.
+Only one genuine reason for the 3 thoughts was worth the Seagull being afraid.

-In the process of painting I reasoned, there are times when unreasonable fears invade our heart and we don’t know what is a good fear to take notice of or bad fear to reject.
-This is all a part of seeing both externally and internally.
-The natural eyes see the world, the eyes of the heart dream dreams and the eyes of the spiritual hunger for what is true.
+I reasoned, that there are times when unreasonable fears invade our hearts and we don’t know what is a good fear to take notice of or a bad fear to reject.
+This is part of seeing both externally and internally.
+The natural eyes see the world, the eyes of the heart imagine ideas perceived and the eyes of the spiritual want to live without dying.